AdaemmerP/lpirfs/cran-comments.md

 ## Purpose
 * Fixed a bug.
+* Removed the dependency on the *vars* package.
-* New functions to estimate impulse responses with instrument variables.
+* New functions to estimate impulse responses via instrument variable approach.
-* Some changes for function inputs.
+* Some input names have been changed for consistency.

-Details cand be found in NEWS
+Details cand be found in NEWS.

 ## Test environments
 * local x86_64-pc-linux-gnu (64-bit), R version 3.5.1